Luobata/canvas-screenshots/README.md

 # canvas-screenshots

-canvas-screenshots is a useful screenshots tools on your website created by canvas.The behavior is similar with your Pc clients like wechat or QQ.
+canvas-screenshots is a useful screenshots tools on your website created by canvas.The behavior is similar with your PC clients like wechat or QQ.

 ## Installation